-HOUSTON – September is Suicide Prevention Month, but awareness of this issue should be front of mind no matter the season.
+HOUSTON – Suicide Prevention Month is in September each year, but awareness of this issue should be front of mind no matter the season.

 As KPRC 2′s Haley Hernandez reported, in Houston, teens and young adults die by suicide at the highest rates compared to other age groups, according to the Harris Center for Mental Health and IDD.

 If you need help now, call the crisis line at 9-8-8.
 If you prefer to text, text home to 741-741.
 You can also chat at 988lifeline.org.